ssbla/ssbla.github.io/_posts/2013-1-03-MarioCup-Results.md

             <h2>Soundtrack</h2>
         </div>
         <p>New for the 2012 race was the addition of
             music.
-'Eye of the Tiger' was the offical race theme and every racer got to pick a walk-out song.
+'Eye of the Tiger' was the official race theme and every racer got to pick a walk-out song.
 Take a listen!</p>
         <iframe